rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 **Count-data**:

 * Each row is a group of observations with similar attributes
-* One column is a numeric variable representign the number of observations
+* One column is a numeric variable representing the number of observations
 * The rest of the columns are categorical variables
 * Each cell is a value

 So, what is the benefit of using count-data instead of tidy-data?
-For the Titanic-data it may not make much a difference, but if you think of a dataset with millions of observations but low number of variables or low variation in the data, using count data will save a lot of memory and disk space and you will let explore the data much faster!
+For the Titanic-data it may not make much a difference, but if you think of a dataset with millions of observations but low number of variables or low variation in the data, using count data will save a lot of memory and disk space and you will explore the data much faster!

 ## Describe count-data